-Starting with Beta V.2, Photo Finish™ LIVE is going to rank race horses with something called a Fleet Figure.
+Photo Finish™ LIVE ranks race horses with a Fleet Figure.
 Fleet Figures are a quick and simple way to understand a horse’s race performance.
 They’re designed to be easy to compare, so you can see how a horse does against different fields and at different lengths.

 How is a Fleet Figure Calculated?

 Fleet figures are a simple calculation.
 Every time a horse runs a race, they receive a rating based on their time, adjusted for the race and track.
 The system collects these numbers and uses a rolling average of the last three to evaluate a horse.
-Higher numbers are better, and only top tier horses will cross the 100 point mark.
+Higher numbers are better; only top-tier horses will cross the 100-point mark.

 How Do I Use Fleet Figures – Basic?

 Checking the Early, Middle, and Late figures is step 2.
-Unlike the FF which tells you about the horse as a whole, these figures give you some information about what the horse is good at.
+Unlike the FF, which tells you about the horse, these figures give you information about what the horse is good at.
 While it’s a simplification, Horses with better numbers in one category are probably better at races that match.
 A great early performance will shine in short races, and a great late performance will shine in longer ones.